 It can be very difficult to compel an insurer to write off a car where it can be repaired.

-You can take your dispute to Internal Dispute Resolution of the insurer (see our factsheet on Insurance Dispute Resolution) and on to the Financial Ombudsman Service.
+You can take your dispute to Internal Dispute Resolution of the insurer (see our fact sheet on Insurance dispute resolution) and on to the Australian Financial Complaints Authority (AFCA).

 I am uninsured – can the other party’s insurer write my car off

 Sometimes the at fault parties insurer may ask to assess your vehicle.
 They may even offer to repair it for you.

 You need to be mindful that when an insurer assess a vehicle they have obligations under the “Written Off Vehicle Register” irrespective of whether you are there customer or not.

 All insurance companies who assess cars (whether it be the car of their own insured or not) are obliged to notify the WOVR.
 Once the WOVR is notified it may be impossible to remove.